open-craft/opencraft/documentation/monitoring.md

 ![New Relic Alerts](./images/newrelic-alerts.png)

-A more in deph explanation of how New Relic Alerts work can be found [here](https://docs.newrelic.com/docs/alerts/new-relic-alerts/getting-started/new-relic-alerts-concepts-workflow).
+A more in-depth explanation of how New Relic Alerts work can be found [here](https://docs.newrelic.com/docs/alerts/new-relic-alerts/getting-started/new-relic-alerts-concepts-workflow).

 ## How it works on Ocim